 Donald Trump: U.S. in a ‘little squabble’ with China

-“We’re having a little squabble with China,” Mr. Trump said as he departed the White House for Louisiana.
+“We’re having a little squabble with China,” Mr. Trump told reporters at the White House.
 “I think it’s going to turn out extremely well, we’re in a very strong position.”

-China plans to impose higher tariffs on $60 billion worth of American-made goods June 1 as payback for Mr. Trump’s decision last week to jack up U.S. tariffs on Chinese goods to punish Beijing.
+For now, all sides are girding for rocky seas.
+China decided Monday to impose higher tariffs on $60 billion worth of American-made goods, starting June 1, as payback for Mr. Trump’s decision last week to jack up U.S. tariffs on Chinese goods to punish Beijing.